 - Old towel

 Wrap wood chips and corn cobs in cheese cloth.
 It’s not necessary, but it makes removal easier.
 Cut old towels and sponges into small pieces.
+All this stuff sounds like too much work, you can just purchase a few pouches of Fresh Cab.
+For a more in-depth review of the product, you can check out this other page on the site.

 Using harmful chemicals to get rid of rodents should be your very last option.
 Give these three natural rodent repellents and try first.